berkeley-scf/r-bootcamp-fall-2020/README.md

 We'll start formally on Monday morning at 8:30 am, but please plan to arrive in the Zoom room by 8:20 so you can  get settled.
 And if you need help with any software installation please come at 8 am.
 (Actually it would be even better if you email us in advance if you have installation problems.

+## Course Discussion and Questions

+We'll have an active [online discussion forum on Piazza](https://piazza.com/berkeley/fall2020/rbootcampfall2020) during the event.
+We'll also have in-person help using a Zoom virtual front desk.

+If you need to contact us directly with an administrative question you can email r-bootcamp@lists.berkeley.edu.

 ## Preparing for the course - course content